LorenzoTuri/Lturi.Api.Framework/README.md

 3. Create the database context
 4. Foreach entity, create a controller, extending Lturi.Api.Framework.ApiController

+For usages, check your swagger settings for the newly created routes.
-Example (in this case the entity is "Student" and it's related DbContext is EntityContext)
+Example (in this case the entity is "Student" and it's related DbContext is "EntityContext")
 >
     [Route("api/[controller]")]
     [ApiController]